 The USS Wisconsin has a bit of a reputation.
-Not only was it one of the battleships re-commissioned for the invasion of Iraq, it was a member of the elite Iowa-class of battleships.
-And in Korea, it destroyed a target so aggressively that one of its escorts reportedly admonished it with the signal lamp, sending “Temper, temper.”
+Not only was it one of the battleships recommissioned for the invasion of Iraq, but it was also a member of the elite Iowa-class of battleships.
+And in Korea, it destroyed a target so aggressively that one of its escorts reportedly admonished it with the signal lamp, sending the message: “Temper, temper.”

 History of the USS Wisconsin

-The USS Wisconsin was built at the end of the battleship-era and launched exactly two years after Pearl Harbor on Dec.
+The USS Wisconsin was built at the end of the battleship era and launched exactly two years after the Japanese attack on Pearl Harbor on Dec.
 7, 1943.
 It was one of only four Iowa-class battleships, the largest battleships that America ever built.
-In World War II, it earned five battle stars, including at Okinawa, where its big guns made a real impact on Japanese positions on the island.
+During World War II, it earned five battle stars, including one at the Battle of Okinawa, where its big guns made a real impact on Japanese positions on the island.

-The Wisconsin retired for a bit after World War II, but it was called back up to active service for Korea.
+The Wisconsin was retired for a bit after World War II, but it was called back into active service for the Korean War.

 “Big Wisky,” as the ship was often known, was in demand.
 Sailors couldn’t get enough of Big Wisky.
 They always wanted Wisky around.
 No matter what the sailors needed to do, they wanted to do it with Wisky.
 The Marines were big fans as well, since Wisky was often making it rain as the Devil Dogs made their own assaults.

-And so it was, on March 15, 1952, that Wisky and its friends were shelling the absolute hell of North Korean positions at Songjin.
+And so it was, on March 15, 1952, that the USS Wisconsin and its friends were shelling the absolute hell of North Korean positions at Songjin.
 The ship even collapsed a tunnel as a troop train tried to exit it, trapping the train and cutting off Korean reinforcements.
-The Koreans, meanwhile, took some weird umbrage to this and were trying to fire BACK at the Wisconsin.
+The Koreans, meanwhile, took some weird umbrage to this very valid battle tactic and attempted to return fire at the Wisconsin.
 Rude, right?

 Well, the Wisconsin had very thick armor, was quick, and was firing from fairly far out.
 So it’s not like the Koreans were ever going to hit Wisc…